es-socrates/getty/README.md

 4. Adjust the size, position and color of each widget.
 5. You're done!
 The widgets will appear in your stream.
 Let's stream!

 > getty's vision is to help streamers on Odysee manage their own widgets for community interaction.
 This opens the door to multiple options and resources never seen before.
-Enjoy the app and look forward to more updates in the future.
+Enjoy the app and look forward to more updates.

 Visit **getty's official** website for more information: [getty.sh](https://getty.sh/).